sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 ###### How do we use it? ######

-- Modify `src/main/resources/logback.xml` to your desire.
-It currently has a basic, yet colorful, logger that simply prints TRACE level and above to the console.
+- Modify `app/src/main/resources/logback.xml` to your desire.
+It currently has a basic, yet colorful, logger that simply prints INFO level and above to the console.
+- Provide system properties to override values in the configuration like `root-log-level`, or add your own.
 - Inherit `LazyLogger` to a class and use the logger (or don't).
 - Alternatively, instantiate a new Logger and pass it a name or a class.

 ###### Quick Example: ######

-`src/main/scala/com/example/Main.scala`:
+`app/src/main/scala/com/example/Main.scala`:
 ```scala
 import com.typesafe.scalalogging.LazyLogging